JervenBolleman/hashpan/README.md

 Results
 =======

-1017 of the 1022 cards were found in 11 hrs 32 mins 56.293.
-For an average
-of about 0.569 ns/hash amortized over all functional units, or 1.755 megahertz.
+1017 of the 1022 cards were found in 11 hrs 32 min 56.293 sec.
+For an average of about 0.569 µs/hash amortized over all functional units, or 1.755 megahertz.
-At this rate each IIN takes slightly under 10 minutes to explore.
+At this rate each IIN takes about nine and a half minutes to explore.

 The hashes not found are